sendynl/opensearch-query-builder/README.md

 ## Retrieve specific fields

 The `fields()` method can be used to request specific fields from the resulting documents without returning the entire `_source` entry.
-You can read more about the specifics of the fields parameter in [the ElasticSearch docs](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-fields.html).
+You can read more about the specifics of the fields parameter in [the OpenSearch docs](https://docs.opensearch.org/docs/latest/search-plugins/searching-data/retrieve-specific-fields/).

 ```php
 $builder->fields('user.id', 'http.*.status');